 On 4 September, Gilpatric met with McCone in the presence of Defense Secretary McNamara.
 In the interim Fubini had read for the first time the memoir that Charyk had left behind, had briefed Gilpatric on the March 1963 agreement, and had passed along General Martin's suggestion that if the agreement were to be redrawn, it should be along the lines of "greater clarity and less diplomacy" recommended by Charyk.
-Primed by this information, Gilpatric obtained from McCone a concession that the NRO was operating strictly in accordance with the terms of the existing compact.
-McCone also withdrew his suggestion that the charter should be altered, merely expressing once more his concern that CIA resources were not being fully utilized.
-Gilpatric, relieved at the apparent passing of what had momentarily promised to be a serious clash between the CIA and the NRO, personally advised McMillan and Fubini of his talk with McCone and its 69
+Primed by this information, Gilpatric obtained from McCone a concession that the NRO was operating strictly in accordance with gestion that the charter should be altered, merely expressing once more his concern that CIA resources were not being fully utilized.
+Gilpatric, relieved at the apparent passing of what had momentarily promised to be a serious clash between the CIA and the NRO, personally advised McMillan and Fubini of his talk with McCone and its promising outcome.